francisco-debierne/Basic_Linkedin_Api/README.md

 # LinkedIn Api.
 In this project we will create a python module that can be use to find the LinkedIn URLs and the total of employee of a list of companies provide by CSV file unsing API.

-To do that we will Selenium (https://www.selenium.dev/) and FastApi.
+To do that we will Selenium (https://www.selenium.dev/) and FastApi (https://fastapi.tiangolo.com/).

 ### Prerequisites.

-In order to running this correctly
+In order to running this correctly it is recomended that you use Python 3.10.5 and have the right Selemium Dirvers in the root folder.
+If you use Chorme, you can find they right driver in this page https://chromedriver.chromium.org/downloads

+### Usages

 Give a CSV file of company names, create a python module that can find LinkedIn URLs for those companies.
 The LinkedIn URLs should be stored as a